Indian Agriculture: Reinventing Agriculture disease identification and crop health management: Agentic AI of Agriculture

 The system can also make suggestions on the type of pesticides/organic type and quantity required based on the treatment.

-The system detects the initial signs of the pest when it detects the abnormalities of the structure and color of the leaf.
+The system identifies the early symptoms of the pest when it identifies the abnormalities of the form and color of the leaf.
 It will then provide a fast text to the farmer by use of a mobile application and order a certain spray pesticide.
 Using automated equipment, the system is capable of going a step further and beginning spraying on diseased parts.

-The strategy is narrow-minded and will reduce the application of pesticides and reduce the costs and eliminate the huge production of crops as well.
+The plan is shortsighted and will minimise the usage of pesticides and cost as well as the large production of crops will be eradicated.

 i)Increased Crop Yield

-Premeptive diagnosis and proper medication reduce significantly the crop losses and therefore high productivity.
+Detecting at earlier stages and the use of proper medication will reduce significantly the losses of crops and thus high production.

 ii)Cost Efficiency